robsonvleite/router/README.md

 ## Documentation

-###### For details on how to use the router, see the sample folder with details in the component directory
+###### For details on how to use the router, see the sample folder with details in the component directory.
+To use the router you need to redirect your route routing navigation (index.php) where all traffic must be handled.
+The example below shows how:

-Para mais detalhes sobre como usar o router, veja a pasta de exemplo com detalhes no diretório do componente
+Para mais detalhes sobre como usar o router, veja a pasta de exemplo com detalhes no diretório do componente.

-##### RewriteEngine

-###### To use the router you need to redirect your route routing navigation (index.php) where all traffic must be handled.
-The example below shows how

 Para usar o router é preciso redirecionar sua navegação para o arquivo raiz de rotas (index.php) onde todo o tráfego deve ser tratado.
-O exemplo abaixo mostra como
+O exemplo abaixo mostra como:

 ```apacheconfig
 RewriteEngine On